Tropical Weierstrass points and Weierstrass weights: Weierstrass weights

 Let $\cA = \cA(D)$ denote the $\sigma$-algebra of $\Wloc(D)$-measurable subsets of $\Gamma$. \end{defi}

-In other words, given a Weierstrass locus $\Wloc(D) \subset \Gamma$, we can construct the quotient map $\pi : \Gamma \to \Gamma_0$ in which each component $C_i \subset \Wloc(D)$ is contracted to a single point.
+In other words, given a Weierstrass locus $\Wloc(D) \subseteq \Gamma$, we can construct the quotient map $\pi \colon \Gamma \to \Gamma_0$ in which each component $C_i \subseteq \Wloc(D)$ is contracted to a single point.
 Then, the $\Wloc(D)$-measurable sets of $\Gamma$ are the preimages of Borel sets of $\Gamma_0$.
 If the divisor $D$ is \wfinite{}, then all Borel sets in $\Gamma$ are $L_W(D)$-measurable.

-\begin{defi}[Weierstrass measure] Notations as above, let $D$ be an effective divisor of rank $r$ on $\Gamma$, and let $\cA$ denote the $\sigma$-algebra of $\Wloc(D)$-measurable subsets of $\Gamma$.
+\begin{defi}[Weierstrass measure] Keeping the same notation as above, let $D$ be an effective divisor of rank $r$ on $\Gamma$, and let $\cA$ denote the $\sigma$-algebra of $\Wloc(D)$-measurable subsets of $\Gamma$.
 We define the {\em Weierstrass measure} $\hatweight$ as the ``weighted counting measure'' on $\Gamma$ whose atoms are the connected components in the Weierstrass locus $\Wloc(D)$.
 More precisely, $\hatweight$ is the measure on $(\Gamma, \cA)$ defined by

 where the sum is taken over components of $\Wloc(D)$ contained in $A$, and $\weight(C)$ is given by~\eqref{eq:w_weight_component}. \end{defi}